 How do you shuck oysters with an oyster knife?

 To shuck an oyster safely and efficiently, you’ll first need an oyster.
 Lay a clean dish towel on your work surface and place the oyster, flat side up, on the towel.
 Fold the towel over the oyster so that only the hinge of the oyster is exposed.
 Use your non-dominant hand to hold the oyster from the top and keep it in place.

-"Every oyster has a hinge or spot where the oyster knife fits in," says Evans.
+"Every oyster has a hinge or spot where the oyster knife fits in," says Adam Evans, Executive Chef and Owner of Automatic Seafood & Oysters.
 "Once you find that, the knife needs to get wedged inside.
 After you find this sweet spot, then it’s a matter of cranking the knife like a motorcycle until the shell pops."

 Use your dominant hand to gently wiggle the blade of your oyster knife into the hinge, subtly twisting until the seal breaks and you’re able to wiggle off the top shell.
 Run the knife to the top of the oyster so that the entire top shell comes off, and scrape the knife gently along the inside of the top shell to loosen the muscle.
 Clean the oyster if necessary and enjoy.

 Should oyster knives be sharp?